uxrocket/uxrocket.modal/README.md

 on-close	   | Calls the function when modal is closed on-remove	   | Calls the function when modal is removed

-There are also available callbacks automatically fired when an certain event occurred.
-The callbacks can set with plugin options.
+There are also available callbacks automatically fired when a certain event occurred.
+These callbacks can set with plugin options.

 Callback			 | &nbsp;
 -------------------- | -----